JonathanFry3/KSolve/KSOLVE.md

 When using the -MOVES command, the program will print the moves neccesary such that you could execute to the winning condition.
 The codex for moves is as follows:
 * DR# is a draw move that is done # number of times, i.e. DR2 means draw two cards.
 * NEW is to represent the recycling of cards from the waste pile back to the stock pile (a new round).
-* F# means to flip the card on tableau pile #.
+* F# means to flip the top card on tableau pile #.
 * XY means to move the top card from pile X to pile Y.
-	* X will be 1 through 7, W for Waste, or a foundation suit character.
+	* X will be 1 through 7, W for Waste, or a foundation suit letter.
 'C'lubs, 'D'iamonds, 'S'pades, 'H'earts
-	* Y will be 1 through 7 or the foundation suit character.
+	* Y will be 1 through 7 or the foundation suit letter.
 * XY-Z is the same as above except you are moving Z cards from X to Y.

 By limiting talon look-ahead, the -FAST option can speed up solution a great deal and greatly reduce the memory needed.